…”You must visit Chiricahua!”

-The route we followed was a little over four miles and took us about two and a half hours, but this included frequent stops to admire the remarkable, awe-inspiring views and, of course, to take photos.
+The route we followed was a little over four miles and took us about two and a half hours.
+This included frequent stops to admire the remarkable, awe-inspiring views and, of course, to take photos.

 The Scenic Drive in Chiricahua

-The Bonitia Canyon Drive up to Massai Point is about 8 miles and quite twisty, which is why there is a length restriction on vehicles, though we had no problem driving our RV.
+The Bonitia Canyon Drive up to Massai Point is about 8 miles and quite twisty, which is why there is a length restriction on vehicles.
+Fortunately, we had no problem driving our RV.
 There are several view points along the way so for anyone who isn’t up for hiking, there is still plenty of opportunity to admire this spectacular landscape.

-The drive is an out and back so the scenery can be admired from both directions, although as the official guide points out, it is easier to stop at the view points on the return journey.
+The drive is an out and back so the scenery can be admired from both directions.
+As the official guide points out, however, it is easier to stop at the view points on the return journey.
 There is parking at the start of the Echo Canyon trail, but we were advised to park at Massai Point as we were in the RV and there is more space.

 Faraway Ranch is one of the original homesteads in the area and is a historic building.
-It was being restored when we visited so we only looked from the outside on our way out of the park, but it was possible to appreciate what it must have been like to have lived there in years gone by.
+Restoration was underway when we visited so we only looked from the outside on our way out of the park.
+Nevertheless, it was possible to appreciate what it must have been like to have lived there in years gone by.
 The ranch was built in the 19th Century by the Erikson family, who were instrumental in having Chiricahua recognised as a national monument.

-Although we only had a few hours to spend in Chiricahua National Monument, I feel that we actually experienced quite a lot and certainly made memories that will always stay with us.
-Yes, we would have liked to have spent longer exploring and hiking, but if an afternoon is all there is, it is certainly still worth visiting.
+Although we only had a few hours to spend in Chiricahua National Monument, I feel that we actually experienced quite a lot.
+We certainly made memories that will always stay with us.
+Yes, we would have liked to have spent longer exploring and hiking, but if an afternoon is all there is, it is certainly still worth visiting Chiricahua.
 Having discovered Chiricahua, we shall definitely return and explore more of this fascinating area.

 If you enjoyed this article, please share!